Princess Peters

 Princess Osayomwanbor Peters better known by her stage name Princess Peters is a Nigerian gospel singer, songwriter, recording and performing artist, actress, film producer, and philanthropist.
-She started her musical career at a very tender age and launched professionally into music with a debut album in 2007 under Lighthworld Productions.
+She started her musical career at a very young age and launched professionally into music with a debut album in 2007 under Lighthworld Productions.

 Life, education and career

 Peters was born in Benin City, Edo state, Nigeria.
 She is the 8th child in a family consisting of ten children.
 Princess had her NCE in Biology and Integrated Science in 2006 at College of Education Benin, now Tayo Akpata University, and Benson Idahosa University, to pursue a degree in Mass Communication.

 Music career

 Princess Peters started singing in the children choir of her local church where she worshipped then with her parents.
 She professionally started her musical career with a debut album "Kpomwen Ijesu" in 2007 under Lighthworld Productions followed by ERHUN in 2011.
 She has since then released hit singles and albums including, Urhuese, Ose, Ogboviosa amongst others.

 Princess has won and gotten several awards nominations including Maranatha Awards USA alongside other top Nigerian gospel musicians including Mercy Chinwo, Steve Crown, Judikay, Frank Edwards.